Politics of the Democratic Republic of the Congo: The Mobutu era

 Every corporation, whether financial or union, as well as every division of the administration, was set up as branches of the party.
-CEOs, union leaders, and division directors were each sworn-in as section presidents of the party.
+CEOs, union leaders, and division directors were each sworn in as section presidents of the party.
 Every aspect of life was regulated to some degree by the party, and the will of its founding-president, Mobutu Sese Seko.

 Most of the petty aspects of the regime disappeared after 1990 with the beginning of the democratic transition.
 Democratization would prove to be fairly short-lived, as Mobutu's power plays dragged it in length until ultimately 1997, when forces led by Laurent Kabila eventually successfully toppled the regime, after a 9-month-long military campaign.

 The Kabilas' governments and war

 The government of former president Mobutu Sese Seko was toppled by a rebellion led by Laurent Kabila in May 1997, with the support of Rwanda and Uganda.
 They were later to turn against Kabila and backed a rebellion against him in August 1998.
 Troops from Zimbabwe, Angola, Namibia, Chad, and Sudan intervened to support the Kinshasa regime.
 A cease-fire was signed on 10 July 1999 by the DROC, Zimbabwe, Angola, Uganda, Namibia, Rwanda, and Congolese armed rebel groups, but fighting continued.

 Under Laurent Kabila's regime, all executive, legislative, and military powers were first vested in the President, Laurent-Désiré Kabila.
 The judiciary was independent, with the president having the power to dismiss or appoint.
 The president was first head of a 26-member cabinet dominated by the Alliance of Democratic Forces for the Liberation of Congo (ADFL).
 Towards the end of the 90s, Laurent Kabila created and appointed a Transitional Parliament, with a seat in the buildings of the former Katanga Parliament, in the southern town of Lubumbashi, in a move to unite the country, and to legitimate his regime.
 Kabila was assassinated on 16 January 2001 and his son Joseph Kabila was named head of state ten days later.

+Initially underestimated as a mere figurehead chosen by his father's advisors, Kabila surprised many by quickly asserting his authority and turning the government in new directions.
+Shortly after taking office, he went on his first international trip, where he engaged in diplomatic talks with leaders from France, Belgium, and the United States, including the Secretary of State Colin Powell, as well as officials from global institutions like the World Bank, the International Monetary Fund, and the United Nations.
+During his visit to the United States, he met with Paul Kagame, the Rwandan president, despite their past differences.
+In a significant move in February 2001, Kabila committed to implementing a ceasefire agreement signed in July 1999, which had previously been disregarded by all involved.
+He initiated discussions with rebel groups and negotiated the withdrawal of troops from Rwanda, Uganda, Zimbabwe, Angola, and Namibia, which had a military presence in Congo.
+UN peacekeepers were deployed in March to oversee the ceasefire and troop withdrawals.